zazukoians/docker-varnish/README.md

 Varnish is pulled from the offical Ubuntu LTS package repository by varnish-cache.org.
 This allows us to use the latest stable version 4.1.x of Varnish Cache.

+We originally planned to build it on Alpine Linux to get a smaller image but had no luck with the build process there.
+We might re-try that another time.

 ### Varnish environment variables

 You can change its behaviour by changing the following environment variables: